tuhh-softsec/LLMSecEval/Code Generation/README.md

 # Natural Language and Code Generation

-This project includes the source code of a web application used for communication with the API endpoints of OpenAI's Playground for accessing the GPT- and Codex-Models.
+This folder includes the source code of a web application used for communication with the API endpoints of OpenAI's Playground for accessing the GPT- and Codex-Models.
-This web application was used to perform the research described in [this](https://project.mutas.dev) research project.

 # Installation and Starting the Web Application
 ## Requirements: